Covering Greater Belfast, Antrim, Lisburn and Co. Down.

 Seventeen individuals were abducted, murdered and their bodies secretly buried during The Troubles.
 Sandra Peake leads the work with the Disappeared on behalf of WAVE.
 Sandra organises several events each year, including a Disappeared residential, Disappeared walk and vigil on the steps of Stormont on All Souls Day, and a special mass on Palm Sunday.
 Sandra also works closely with the Commission for the Location of Victims Remains.
 To date, fourteen bodies have been recovered with three remaining.
 The work with the Disappeared will continue until all the bodies are found.

-A support group for individuals injured during The Troubles has been meeting at WAVE since 2008.
+A support group for individuals injured during the Troubles/Conflict has been meeting at WAVE since 2008.
 The group comprises of individuals who are double amputees, single amputees, blind, deaf, paraplegic and others with multiple psychological illnesses.
 For the past six years the group have been lobbying for a pension for those with severe physical or psychological injury.
 This has involved the group visiting Stormont, Westminster and the Dail.
 The Injured Group has ensured that the issue of the pension is on the political radar, and they continue to lobby until it becomes a reality.

 Various projects run throughout the year, including ‘personal and social development courses’, ‘creative storytelling’ and ‘resiliency training’, amongst others.
 Some projects are ongoing, including;